 As I went back to the original manuscript for this blog post, I realized that the coffee recipe is not with other foods or drinks.
 It is in the middle of recipes for medical ailments and sundries including "receipt to Cure the biting of a mad dogg if taken within 9 days."
 Many old family recipe books did not have any organization.
 New recipes were added at the end as they came along.
 But it seems there is some kind of organization to this manuscript.
 Is it possible that this recipe was intended, not as an enjoyable drink, but as medicine?
-The caffeine would have given a remarkable energy boost, and in the 17th Century coffee was still a relatively new drink in England.
-According to Reay Tannahill in her book, Food in History, the first coffee house in England was established in 1650.
-Merchants advertised it as a magical elixer to cure everything from gout to asthma.
+The caffeine would have given a remarkable energy boost, and in the 17th century, coffee was still a relatively new drink in England.
+According to Reay Tannahill in her book Food in History, the first coffee house in England was established in 1650.
+Merchants advertised it as a magical elixir to cure everything from gout to asthma.
 William Penn was born in 1644 and if these are indeed his mother's recipes, she would have learned them at or close to the beginning of coffee in England.
 Could this recipe have been an early experiment for an even better "cure"?
-If anyone can provide insight to this, feel free to comment.

-In the meantime, should you be intrigued enough to try your own pot of Mrs. Penn’s coffee, there is plenty of time to brew one this holiday weekend.
+Either way, should you be intrigued enough to try your own pot of Mrs. Penn’s coffee, we hope you'll drink it in good health!